 \end{equation*}

 Let us try a power series solution near \(x_0 = 0\text{,}\) which is an ordinary point.
-Every point is an ordinary point in fact, as the equation is constant coefficient.
+Every point is an ordinary point in fact, as the equation is a constant coefficient one.
 We already know we should obtain exponentials or the hyperbolic sine and cosine, but let us pretend we do not know this fact.

 We try